neurallayer/fos/docs/source/introduction.rst

 Inspiration
 ===========
 There are many other frameworks available, some of which also support PyTorch.
-Many of them have been source of inspiration for Fos, but there are also some differences:
+Many of them have been source of inspiration for FOS, but there are also some differences:

 - ``PyTorch Ignite``: very flexible and extensible framework while staying lightweight.
-Ignite has a more functional API and relies to registring handlers to extend functionality where Fos uses OO principles.
+Ignite has a more functional API and relies to registring handlers to extend functionality where FOS uses OO principles.

 - ``FastAI``: includes many best practices out of the box behind the API and of course there are also excellent courses to accompyning it.
-Fos does by default less magic behind the scene and the way to include these best practices in your training is to use one of more the specialized classes.
+FOS does by default less magic behind the scene and the way to include these best practices in your training is to use one of more the specialized classes.

 - ``Keras``: unfortunatly no support for PyTorch, but nice API and very easy to use.
-One of key differences is that Keras abstracts most of the underlying machine learning engine (by design), where as Fos augments the engine (PyTorch) rather than hiding it.
+One of key differences is that Keras abstracts most of the underlying machine learning engine (by design), where as FOS augments the engine (PyTorch) rather than hiding it.

 - ``Chainer``: excellent API that also uses a OO approach.
 It has however its own ML engine and not PyTorch (although PyTorch and other engines borrowed a lot of their API's from Chainer)